What Is Road Gradient?

 6. Floating Gradient

-The descending gradient required to maintain the same speed of vehicle, that was on the ascending gradient, without applying accelerators or brakes, is known as a floating gradient.
+The descending gradient required to maintain the same speed of a vehicle, that was on the ascending gradient, without applying accelerators or brakes, is known as a floating gradient.

 Gradients Of Roads In Diﬀerent Terrains By IRC